Essentials

 5. Checked the FAQ.

-6. Searched the bug report database.
+6. Searched the issue report database.
 When you are doing this, you should be sure to search closed problem reports in addition to open ones.
-The search form on the main bugzilla page by default applies only to open reports; to search all bug reports, begin the search with the keyword "ALL".
-For example, the following search will find all reported proxy bugs in Apache 2.4: "ALL httpd-2.4 mod_proxy".
+The search form on the main Bugzilla page by default applies only to open reports; to search all bug reports, begin the search with the keyword "ALL".
+For example, the following search will find all reported proxy bugs in Apache httpd 2.4: "ALL httpd-2.4 mod_proxy".
 Some helpful queries:

-Unless you are sure that you have found a bug in the Apache HTTP Server, we strongly recommend that you try the Apache HTTP Server Users List before using the bug database.
-If you don't receive a response within a few days, then please submit it to the Apache bug database.
-If it's a known issue, you'll probably get a faster response from the mailing list and you will help keep developer time free for improving Apache.
+If you are unsure whether you have found a bug in the Apache HTTP Server, we strongly recommend that you consult the Apache HTTP Server Users List before filing a ticket.
+If you don't receive a response within a few days, then please submit it to the relevant issue tracking system.
+If it's a known issue, you'll probably get a faster response from the mailing list and you will help keep developer time free for improving Apache httpd.
 Most bug reports submitted are actually user configuration problems that could be easily fixed by asking on the mailing list.

 Do not post to the mailing list and submit a bug report at the same time.
-This wastes everyone's time.
-Post to the mailing list and wait a few days before submitting a bug report.
+Post to the mailing list first, and wait a few days before submitting a bug report.